Body Composition Analysis & Bone Density Test

 Visceral Adipose Tissue (VAT)

 The dangerous fat surrounding your organs.
-High VAT is linked to diabetes, heart disease, and metabolic syndrome.
+High VAT is linked to diabetes, heart disease, and metabolic syndrome, and visceral fat analysis helps target risk.

 Bone Mineral Density